srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-intro.md

 +---+-----------------------+--------------+------------------------------+-------+---------+----------------+----------------------+
 ```

-When containerlab finishes the deployment with providing a summary table that outlines connection details of the deployed nodes.
-In the "Name" column we have the names of the deployed containers and those names can be used to reach the nodes, for example to connect to the SSH of `leaf1`:
+When containerlab completes the deployment, you get a summary table with the connection details of the deployed nodes.
+In the "Name" column, you will find the names of the deployed containers.
+You can use these names to reach the nodes, e.g. to connect to the SSH of `leaf1`:

 ```bash
 # default credentials admin:NokiaSrl1!